daharper/Funky/README.md

 Learning to work with the compiler, rather than fighting it, led to the most elegant code.

-Such a beautiful expression waiting to be discovered:
+Such as this beautiful expression:

 ```pascal
 Player.Intent(TMoveIntentEvent)